vitest-dev/vitest/docs/api/index.md

   test.todo.concurrent(/* ... */) // or test.concurrent.todo(/* ... */)
   ```

-  When using Snapshots with async concurrent tests, due to the limitation of JavaScript, you need to use the `expect` from the [Test Context](/guide/test-context.md) to ensure the right test is being detected.
+  When running concurrent tests, Snapshots and Assertions must use `expect` from the local [Test Context](/guide/test-context.md) to ensure the right test is detected.

   ```ts
   test.concurrent('test 1', async ({ expect }) => {